lvanschilfgaarde/lordcephei.github.io/pages/asaoverview.md

 that the sum-of-sphere volumes equals the unit cell volume, so the criteria in selecting them is somewhat different.

-Either for the ASA or FP, the Questaal package has codes to automatically select them for you.
+Either for the ASA or FP, the Questaal package has tools to select radii for you automatically.
 It is relatively straightforward in the FP case; the ASA can be tricky because of the space-filling requirement.

 <div onclick="elm = document.getElementById('sphereradii'); if(elm.style.display == 'none') elm.style.display = 'block'; else elm.style.display = 'none';">